bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/lab-11.md

 **Automaton E**: The Finite Automaton that accepts the language of all Strings of 0 and 1s, that when interpreted as a binary number, are divisible by three.

 2. Define the given Finite Automata and fitting test cases.
 Draw transition diagrams for all three Finite Automata.
+Are they DFA or NFA?
 3. Test your automata by using the simulator above.
 Again, you can use [NFA1AtThirdFromLast.java](https://github.com/htw-imi-info2/Lab11_DFA/blob/master/test/examples/NFA1AtThirdFromLast.java) as an example.

 ### Part 2: Sorting